 Keith has also worked to promote knowledge of refereeing via several publications.
 He published his own book, Hackett’s Law; a Referee’s Notebook! in 1986.
 And he continued to provide the answers for cult classic cartoon quiz You Are The Ref, drawn by sports artist Paul Trevillion, which he has done since the 1970s – originally for Shoot magazine, and then for The Observer newspaper.
 He co-authored a book with Trevillion celebrating 50 years of the strip in December 2006.
 And from August 2008, The Observer’s collection of You Are The Ref strips appeared online at guardian.co.uk.

 In early 2007, Keith produced a DVD-ROM with Trevillion called Referee Academy, for use in the training of match officials, with support from the FA, the Football League and the Premier League.

 Former Premier League and FIFA Assistant referee, Currently Referee Mentor, Assessor, Coach

-Andy has considerable experience in the assessing, coaching and mentoring.
-Since his retirement from the professional game as an active referee, he has undertaken many different roles which are directly involved with referee development, which include:
+Andy has considerable experience in assessing, coaching and mentoring.
+Since his retirement from the professional game as an active referee, he has undertaken many different roles which are directly involved with referee development, which includes:

 - 2005 – 2014 National List Referee Assessor